sunnypilot/sunnypilot/README.md

 It is recommended to read this entire page before proceeding.
 This will ensure that you are selecting the right branch for your car to have the best driving experience.

-This fork is recommended to be used for Hyundai, Kia, and Genesis (HKG) cars.
+This fork is recommended to be used for Hyundai/Kia/Genesis (**HKG**), Toyota, Honda, and Subaru cars.
 It is a fork of [comma.ai's openpilot](https://github.com/commaai/openpilot).
 By installing this software, you accept all responsibility for anything that might occur while you use it.
 All contributors to this fork are not liable. <ins>**Use at your own risk.**</ins>

 🚗 Highlight Features
 ---

 ### Driving Enhancement
-* [**NEW❗ Modified Assistive Driving Safety (MADS)**](#new-modified-assistive-driving-safety-mads) - openpilot (Automatic) Lane Centering (ALC) and Hyundai SCC can be engaged independently of each other
+* [**NEW❗ Modified Assistive Driving Safety (MADS)**](#new-modified-assistive-driving-safety-mads) - openpilot (Automatic) Lane Centering (ALC) and ACC/SCC can be engaged independently of each other
 * [**NEW❗ Dynamic Lane Profile (DLP)**](#new-dynamic-lane-profile-dlp) - dynamically switch lane profile base on lane recognition confidence
-* Quiet Drive - Toggle to mute all notification sounds (excluding driver safety warnings)
+* Quiet Drive 🤫 - Toggle to mute all notification sounds (excluding driver safety warnings)
 * Force Car Recognition (FCR) - Use a selector to force your car to be recognized by openpilot

 🚗 Driving Enhancement